$SU(2)_L$ deconstruction and flavour (non)-universality: Lepton Flavour Universality Violation in Charge currents

 we have that

 where $i=1$ or $2$.
-We have included the NP contribution from SMEFT, that should be evaluated at the EW scale, and their value at tree level neglecting running. \cref{tab:LFUobs} shows the experimental measurements.
+We have included the NP contribution from SMEFT, which should be evaluated at the EW scale, and their value at tree level neglecting running. \cref{tab:LFUobs} shows the experimental measurements.